Jump to topic

 Treatment Time: 6 to 11 months

-Monthly Payment Plan: Starting at $99/mo for 24 months
+Monthly Payment Plan: Starting at $99/mo for 24 months (not including down payment)

 The average treatment time for Byte aligners is 3 to 6 months with daily Hyperbyte use.
 The Hyperbyte is a special teeth movement acceleration device that safely straightens teeth 2x faster with HFV (high-frequency vibration).
 An aligner-safe teeth whitening kit (BrightByte) is also included with every purchase.